 Danfeng Xu - Ms. Xu was appointed as Treasurer and Controller of the Company, InterGroup, and Portsmouth on October 16, 2017.
-Ms. Xu had served as Controller and other positions, of the Hilton San Francisco Financial District (the "Hotel") from July 2010 to February 2017.
-The Hotel is owned by Justice Investors, a California Limited Partnership ("Justice") through its subsidiaries.
-Portsmouth is the sole general partner of Justice.
-Ms. Xu obtained her Bachelor of Science degree in Business Administration, Accounting and Finance from The Ohio State University and her Master of Professional Accounting, with a concentration in Audit and Assurance from University of Washington.
-Ms. Xu has successfully passed all sections of The Uniform Certified Public Accountant Examination.
+Effective June 1st, 2018, Ms. Xu was elected as Secretary of the Company, InterGroup, and Portsmouth.
+Ms. Xu had served as Controller and other positions of the Hilton San Francisco Financial District from July 2010 to February 2017.
+Ms. Xu obtained her Bachelor of Science degree in Business Administration, Accounting and Finance from Ohio State University, and her Master of Professional Accounting, with a concentration in Audit and Assurance from the University of Washington.
+Ms. Xu has successfully passed all sections of the Uniform Certified Public Accountant Examination.